 Christine Michel Carter

-Part 3 in a Series of Features: Women Making History by Changing the Game for Working Parents (Championing financial equity for moms of color)
+Part 3 in a Series of Features: Leaders Making History by Changing the Game for Working Parents.
+(Championing financial equity for moms of color)

 As a single black mother who had been told by a seasoned professional that she would never make more than $30,000 a year, Christine's ability to rise above the challenges she's faced gives me hope for the future.
 Especially because she’s also committed to helping other mothers--particularly mothers of color--do the same.

 I had been following Christine Michel Carter's publications and comments on social media for quite some time before we met last year while speaking on a panel together.

 I was impressed by much of what she's written, and by her bold byline: "THE #1 GLOBAL VOICE FOR WORKING MOMS."

 When I asked her how she came to claim this title for herself, she said, “I worked hard to earn it.”